PranavReddy0148/Viplash/README.md

 # Viplash
-An image search project made for learning purposes using the Unsplash API.
+A simple image search project made with HTML, CSS, JS for learning purposes using the Unsplash API.